 - 3 tablespoons butter, divided

-- 1 pint cherry tomatoes, halved
+- 1 pint cherry (or grape) tomatoes, halved

 - Salt and freshly ground black pepper

-- 2 to 2-1/2 cups fresh corn kernels (4 ears)
+- 2 cups fresh or frozen corn kernels

 - 1 cup coarsely shredded Monterey Jack cheese